mcontisc/MTCOV/code/README.md

 ## Files
 - `main.py` : General version of the algorithm.
 It performs overlapping community detection in multilayer directed and undirected networks by combining together the topology of interactions and node attributes.
 - `MTCOV.py` : Contains the class definition of a Multilayer network with all the member functions required.
+This code is optimized to use sparse matrices.
+- `MTCOV_nonsparse.py` : Contains the class definition of a Multilayer network with all the member functions required.
+This code is not optimized to handle sparse matrices.
+We suggest to use it only with networks having N < 1000 nodes.
+This is the first version of the code.
 - `tools.py` : Contains non-class functions for handling the data.
 - `main_cv_single_real.py` : Code for performing a cross-validation procedure, in order to estimate the hyperparameters **C** and **gamma**.
 It runs with a given C and gamma and returns a file summarizing the results over all folds.
 The output file contains the value of the log-likelihood, the AUC of the link prediction and the accuracy of the attribute prediction, both in the train and in test sets.
 - `run_cv.sh` : Code for running the cross-validation procedure with a given range of C and gamma values.